Leutwiler/RPG-Character-Sheet-and-Dice-Roller/readme.md

 * createCharacter: to create a new character using the name, class and race provided by the player
 * levelUp: you can level up your character anytime you want as this code is just a complementary tool for your match that will work as your character sheet
 * levelDown: you can also level down in case of a levelUp miss click or even if your character gets a level debuff during the game
+* getLevel: it returns the level of your character

 ```
     function createCharacter(string memory _name, Classes _class, Races _race) public {